 - Perfect for family craft time (in which case, younger children can be involved)

-This puzzle helps younger kids build up their hand-eye coordination while enjoying a brightly colored picture of the different things in our solar system.
+This colorful STEM puzzle (click here to check price) helps younger kids build up their hand-eye coordination while enjoying a brightly colored picture of the different things in our solar system.

 Everything in the puzzle is named, and if your young ones aren’t reading yet, it’s a great opportunity to help them learn a few new words.

 The perspective of the solar system is angled from Earth’s moon, but the planets are in the correct order.

 This puzzle is well-made and is likely to last long enough to pass down to younger siblings.

 - Good gift for young kids and expecting moms